How to Post Longer Videos on Instagram

 - The Share screen appears at the bottom.
 Ensure Your Story has a checkmark, then tap on Share.

 Regardless of the method used to make Instagram Stories longer, when someone visits your Story, they’ll see your video segments/clips in the order you posted them.
 It won’t be 100% seamless, but it’ll be very close to your wanted narrative.

 Method Three: Go Live

-The one major downside to the two methods mentioned above is that your videos won’t be seamless.
-Although Instagram Stories will play them in order automatically, they may come across as mildly jerky where one clip ends and another begins.
+The one major downside to the two methods mentioned above is that your videos won’t be 100% seamless.
+Although Instagram Stories will play in order automatically, they may come across as mildly jerky where one clip ends and another begins.

 Can I put a link to my video?

-If you really need to have your video posted on your Instagram feed, it’s best to take the time and make it as impactful as possible.
-Packing a catchy, high-quality, and engaging video into 15 seconds isn’t easy, but it’s definitely possible.
+If you need to have your video posted on your Instagram feed, it’s best to take the time and make it as impactful as possible.
+Packing a catchy, high-quality, and engaging video into 15 seconds isn’t easy, but it’s possible.